doublec/ats-libzmq/README.markdown

 Build
 =====

-The library should be cloned within the 'contrib' subdirectory of the ATS source:
+The library is best used by cloning from under a parent directory that is used to store ATS libraries.
+This directory can then be passed to the 'atscc' command line using the '-I' and '-IATS' options to be added to the include path.
+In the examples below this directory is
+$ATSCCLIB.

-    $ cd $ATSHOME/contrib
+    $ cd $ATSCCLIB
-    $ git clone git://githib.com/double/ats-libmq.git
+    $ git clone git://githib.com/double/ats-libzmq.git libzmq
-    $ cd ats-libmq
+    $ cd libzmq
     $ make
     $ cd TEST
     $ make